InternLM/xtuner/xtuner/configs/llava/README.md

 ## Model Convert (and Merge)

-After training, we will obtain a set of weights (i.e., `epoch_1.pth`), which are not in the universal HuggingFace format.
+After training, we will obtain a set of weights (*i.e.*, `epoch_1.pth`), which are not in the universal HuggingFace format.
 We first need to convert them.

 ```bash
 xtuner convert pth_to_hf $FINETUNE_CFG $PTH_PATH $SAVE_PATH